Buying A House With A FHA Loan Versus Conventional Mortgage

 - The waiting period is three years after a foreclosure, deed in lieu of foreclosure, or short sale with re-established credit to qualify for FHA Loans

 - Again, minimum credit scores to qualify for an FHA Loan after bankruptcy and foreclosure is 580 credit scores

 - 3.5% down payment is required

 - Lenders do not want to see any late payments after bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale

 - Lenders want to see timely payments in the past 12 months

 Buying A House With A FHA Loan: FHA Loan After Chapter 13 Bankruptcy

 Buying A House With A FHA Loan is very simple.
-Your FHA mortgage lender will go over your credit report, credit scores, credit payment history, your two years tax returns, two years W2s, most recent paycheck stubs, bank statements, and will run your mortgage loan application to the Automated Underwriting System for an automated approval.
-I am a FHA mortgage lender with no lender overlays so as long as you have an automated approval per Automated Underwriting System and you can meet all the conditions, you should have no problem in closing on your FHA home loan on time.
-If you are in need of a pre-approval, please call me at 262-716-8151 or email me at firstname.lastname@example.org.
+A loan officer will go over the credit report, credit scores, credit payment history, your two years tax returns, two years W2s, most recent paycheck stubs, bank statements, and will run the mortgage loan application to the Automated Underwriting System for automated approval.
+Gustan Cho Associates at Loan Cabin Inc. are national direct lenders with no overlays on FHA Loans.
+With being a no overlay direct lender, as you have an automated approval per Automated Underwriting System and you can meet all the conditions, you should have no problem in closing on your FHA home loan on time.
+If you are in need of a pre-approval, please contact our Team at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.